Soriana: Soriana Mercado

-Soriana Mercado was created in 2003 as a self-service warehouse format with an average sales floor area of 4,000 to 5,000 m².
+Soriana Mercado was created in 2003 as a self-service warehouse format with an average sales floor area of 4,000 to 5,000 m^{2}.
 It is primarily aimed at cities with populations between 50,000 and 150,000 inhabitants, as well as popular areas in large and medium-sized cities where it is not feasible to establish a Soriana Híper store.
 The format focuses on fast-moving products in the grocery, perishables, and prepared food divisions, along with a limited selection of clothing and general merchandise.
 Stores generally feature modest decoration with a basic level of comfort.

 In some cities, Soriana Mercado locations are later converted into Soriana Híper if demand increases, while in other cases they are converted into Soriana Express if demand is lower than expected.

 As a self-service warehouse format, Soriana Mercado competes mainly with: